cyberpost500/cyberpost500.github.io/README.md

 Future Meeting Dates
 --------------------

-* May 2
+* Sep 19
-* May 16
+* Oct 3
-* ...
+* Oct 17

 What have we been up to lately?
 ==============================
-During our latest meetings we've been doing some Linux command line introduction, looking at the stuff on [over the wire](http://overthewire.org) and porting the Python game we made to Java.

-<center><video controls src="videos/capture-800.mp4"/></center>
+It's a new year and we're just getting started.
+Tentative plans are to do some [Mientest](https://www.minetest.net) modding, possibly some Android development, or whatever else the students want to work on.